Scara98/Portfolio/README.md

 ### **Project 2**- Figuring out what factors contribute to a best selling movie.

- **Dataset was found on the kaggle website and was created by Daniel Grijalvas:**
+ **Dataset was found on the kaggle website, named "Movie Industry" and created by Daniel Grijalvas:**

  [Link](https://www.kaggle.com/datasets/danielgrijalvas/movies)